DentalNPI

 Frequently asked

-• How are these oral & maxillofacial surgeons in Washington ranked?
+• How are these oral and maxillofacial surgeons in Washington ranked?

 The ranking weights NPPES record completeness, CMS Medicare enrollment, MIPS quality scores when available, and HRSA HPSA service.
 Of the 10 listed, 10 are Medicare-enrolled and 0 practice in a dental shortage area.
 We do not accept payment for placement.

-• Do oral & maxillofacial surgeons in Washington accept Medicaid?
+• Do oral and maxillofacial surgeons in Washington accept Medicaid?

 Washington's Medicaid program is Apple Health.
 Specialist participation varies.
 We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Apple Health provider directory (https://www.hca.wa.gov/free-or-low-cost-health-care/i-need-medical-dental-or-vision-care/apple-health-medicaid-coverage).

-• How do I check a oral & maxillofacial surgeon's license in Washington?
+• How do I check an oral and maxillofacial surgeon's license in Washington?

 Use the Washington State Dental Quality Assurance Commission license-lookup at https://doh.wa.gov/licenses-permits-and-certificates/professions-new-renew-or-update/dentist.
 Confirm the license is active and check for any disciplinary actions.